circletile/smvp-toolkit/README.md

 # smvp-csr
-Implement sparse matrix vector product using CSR format as part of university coursework.
+Implement a sparse matrix vector product in C using the CSR compression algorithm.
+This program is part of university coursework.

+**IMPORTANT: CMake is required to build this program.
+CMake is available at https://cmake.org/download/**

 Build instructions:
 ```